Master of Science in Psychology

 Certification, State Board, and National Board Exams

-Certain state certification and licensure boards have specific educational requirements for programs to lead to a license or certification that is a precondition for employment in a recognized occupation.
+Certification and licensure boards have state-specific educational requirements for programs that lead to a license or certification that is a precondition for employment.
 Prospective and current students must review Purdue Global’s State Licensure and Certifications site to view program and state-specific licensure information.

 Licensure-track programs may limit enrollment to students in certain states; please see Purdue Global’s Program Availability Information to determine enrollment eligibility.